Honduran election authorities resume vote tallies amid allegations of fraud

 Trump has previously written, “If he [Asfura] doesn’t win, the United States will not be throwing good money after bad.”

-Moncada, the Libre candidate, has said she will not recognise the results that took place under “interference and coercion”.
+Moncada, the LIBRE candidate, has said she will not recognise the results that took place under “interference and coercion”.
 Nasralla has also said that Trump’s interference may have cost him votes.

 Accusations of impropriety are widespread, with a conservative member of the CNE panel accusing a LIBRE member of “intimidation”, and Nasralla saying that “the corrupt ones are the ones holding up the counting process”.